-The love we’ve shown to different culinary areas of Fort Worth in this blog is now focused on Fort Worth’s Eastside.
-The multicultural east part of the Fort is rich in history: a combination of tree-lined streets, vibrant neighborhood associations, and a thriving urban community.
+The love we’ve shown to different culinary areas of Fort Worth in this blog is now focused on Fort Worth’s east side, now referred to as River East.
+This multicultural area of the Fort is rich in history: a combination of tree-lined streets, vibrant neighborhood associations, and a thriving urban community.
 There are more mom ‘n’ pop barbecue and soul food restaurants per capita here than in any other part of the city.
-Here are a few reasons why the Eastside may truly be the soul of Fort Worth.
+Here are a few reasons why River East may truly be the soul of Fort Worth.

 1.Campesino’s Café – According to the restaurant’s website, a campesino is a hard-working farmer.
 The menu items and plates here are certainly big enough to fill any worker’s appetite.
 Case in point: The Si Se Puede burrito –– five pounds of your choice of meat and veggies, rice, and beans wrapped in a flour tortilla.
 Perhaps that’s a meal to share.